Eventador/eventador.github.io/_documentation/getting_started_guide.md

 - Select the 'Create Deployment' button.
 - Name the deployment, and select the compute resource style appropriate for the workload being run.
 - Click create.
 A deployment may take a bit of time to provision.
 A deployment can not be used until it's status is 'Active' in the [Deployments](http://console.eventador.io/deployments) tab.
 - An ACL must be created to allow the producers to connect.
-On the [Deployments] tab, select the deployment->ACLS->add ACL.
-Add in a CIDR notation for the IP to whitelist.
+On the [Deployments](http://console.eventador.io/deployments) tab, select the deployment->ACLS->add ACL.
+Add a value in CIDR notation for the IP to whitelist.

 A pipeline can now be created on the deployment.